 More prison time for ex-Army mother in child abuse case

-Prosecutors presented evidence at trial that the couple regularly beat their three foster children and denied them food, water and medical care.
+Prosecutors presented evidence at trial that the couple regularly beat the three toddlers and denied them food, water and medical care.
 Two of the children were forced to drink hot sauce and eat hot pepper flakes as punishment and were denied water afterward, prosecutors said.